spaceoden/mpv-recs/README.md

 My recommendations for configuring mpv media player, set via an interactive script.

-If you have good specs, set `profile=high-quality`
+If you have good specs, set `profile=high-quality`.

 If you want HDR output, set `vo=dmabuf-wayland`.
 Otherwise, set `vo=gpu-next` (in dev update of default driver: higher quality and faster; may contain bugs, but I haven't noticed any).